 All partners and merchants were excited by the announcements made at Unite.
 They included:

 - Shopify Fulfilment Program: Gives merchants access to a network of Fulfilment Centers to allow for cheaper and faster deliveries.

 - Updates to Shopify Plus: Helping large businesses to have even greater organizational control over their stores.

 - Enhancements to online stores: Allows merchants to manage content easier - including removing the need to re-import content after theme update.

-- 3D and AR: Allowing merchants to upload 3D and AR pictures of products so that users can get more of a grasp on how each detail will look and - perhaps more importantly - how the product can be used in real situations.
+- 3D and AR: Allowing merchants to upload 3D and AR pictures of products.
+Now users can get more of a grasp on how each detail will look and - perhaps more importantly - how the product can be used in real situations.

-- Custom checkout: Merchants can now do more to customize their checkout page - something that has traditionally been difficult to play around with.
+- Custom checkout: Merchants can now do more to customize their checkout page.
+Custom checkout has traditionally been difficult to play around with.
 This makes checkout quicker and more unique to each store.
 It also allows you to upsell to customers in the shopping cart.

 - Multi-currency support: Customers can now pay in their preferred currency of choice out of ten different currencies.
 This is great news seeing as those who were previously using this feature (when it was limited to Shopify Plus) saw up to 60% higher conversion rates.

 Shopify also expanded the number of languages the Admin Dashboard can be viewed in.
 They now support more than 20 languages, including Chinese, Korean, Hindi, Dutch, Swedish, and more.
 This reflects the growing global community of Shopify merchants and opens the door for hundreds of millions more people to use the platform.